A

 Digital Marketing

 The course examines digital marketing strategy and implementation and provides for mastery of digital channels and platforms.
-Topics will include search engine optimization, pay per click advertising, digital display advertising, email marketing, social media marketing, mobile marketing and the management of analytics.
-Students will complete the course with experience in how to develop an integrated digital marketing strategy, and will have used data analytics to evaluate the efficacy of digital marketing campaigns.
+Topics will include search engine optimization, pay per click advertising, digital display advertising, email marketing, social media marketing, mobile marketing, and the management of analytics.
+Students will complete the course with experience in how to develop an integrated digital marketing strategy and will have used data analytics to evaluate the efficacy of digital marketing campaigns, as well as obtain Google and HubSpot certificates in digital marketing.
+Prerequisite: MRKT 1377 Fundamentals of Digital and Social Media Marketing and junior or senior standing or by permission of the President.

 M